Australian writer and TV critic Clive James dies aged 80

 He wrote a newspaper column titled “Reports of My Death” in The Guardian after being diagnosed with leukemia in 2010.
 In 2016 he said his longevity after announcing his illness was “embarrassing”.

-As comfortable writing about low-brow as well as intellectual culture, his self-deprecating book of memoirs “Unreliable Memories” was a bestseller reprinted dozens of times.
+As comfortable writing about low-brow as well as intellectual culture, his self-deprecating book on his early years, “Unreliable Memoirs”, was a bestseller reprinted dozens of times.

 His book “Cultural Amnesia”, comprising short essays about more than 100 people who fascinated him - including writers Thomas Mann and Franz Kafka, filmmaker Federico Fellini and musicians from Duke Ellington to Erik Satie - testified to the breadth of his cultural and intellectual interests.